tomas-fryza/avr-course/Labs/02-leds/README.md

 Configure the pin to which the push button is connected as an input and enable the internal pull-up resistor.

-Use the [AVR Libc library macros](https://www.microchip.com/webdoc/AVRLibcReferenceManual/ch20s22s02.html) to test bit values in control registers:
+Use Special function registers from [AVR Libc](https://onlinedocs.microchip.com/) to test bit values in control registers:

 | **Function** | **Example** | **Description** |
 | :-- | :-- | :-- |